jeffreytang97/REST_api_project/README.md

 10- You can test with other provider as well.

 ## Other comments and messages:
 For the pagination, I wanted to use Flask built in pagination along with SQLAlchemy.
 But, since I couldn't make a database and the pagination library only supports for database querying, I wasn't able to use it.
 Therefore, I came up with my own solution by separating the pages by myself.
+I added some comments on the code, hope it helps!